 The threats that I hear on credit card cases really throw me for a loop.
-Just the other day, a lady called my office telling me that she was threatened by a major credit card company.
-She advised that her husband had a credit card in his name only and he passed away.
+Recently, a lady called my office telling me that she was threatened by a major credit card company.
+She explained that her husband had a credit card in his name only and he passed away.
 This nice lady then called the credit card company to advise them of his passing and they told her to pay the debt.
 She advised that she was disabled and did not have any disposable income.
 They asked her what the husband charged on his credit card and her reply was that he bought her a motorized wheelchair.

 Unbelievably, the credit card company told her to sell the wheelchair and give them the money from the sale.
 The woman became scared and told them that the wheelchair was not operational as it needed a new battery.
 The credit card company actually tried to order her to buy a new battery, make sure that the wheelchair was operational, sell it, and then give them the proceeds!

 Fortunately, the lady called our office where I advised her that the threats were illegal.
 I further advised the lady that she could likely file a lawsuit against the company for unfair debt collection practices.
 There is a federal law that protects individuals from debt collector abuse and its called the Fair Debt Collection Practices Act (FDCPA for short).

 Wage garnishment cannot occur in PA except under very limited circumstances.